evansobkowicz/PNM-Image-Analyzer/README.md

 # PNM-Image-Analyzer
-COMP 202 Project 1
+COMP 202 Project 1  -  Evan Sobkowicz

-Python Files:
+### Instructions
-* main.py
+* Run main.py with test image entered in the main() function at the bottom of the file.